VoHieu123/hust_data_structures_and_algorithms/README.md

 # data_structures_and_algorithms
-This is my university course "Data Structures and Algorithms" exercises.
+These are my university course "Data Structures and Algorithms" exercises.